 - Loss of interest in previous hobbies or activities

 In the case of stimulant abuse disorders, the signs can be physical or behavioral.
-However, the physical side effects of stimulant addiction are unique and are usually more severe when compared to other substances, because stimulants, even when in short-term use, have extremely severe withdrawal symptoms and can easily alter the chemical functionality of the brain.
+However, the physical side effects of stimulant addiction are unique and are usually more severe when compared to other substances.
+Stimulants, even when used short-term use, have extremely severe withdrawal symptoms and can easily alter the chemical functionality of the brain.
 The physical symptoms of stimulant addiction may include:

 - Extreme exhaustion